 Instruction to Editor: Modify text on Page 409 in TGah_D5.0

-Figure 22-10, when there is only one BCC encoder (N_ES =1), shows the transmitter blocks used to generate the BCC encoded Data field of a 2 MHz, 4 MHz and 8 MHz SU PPDU in short or long format, and of an S1G_1M PPDU except MCS10.
+Figure 22-10shows the transmitter blocks used to generate the BCC encoded Data field of a 2 MHz, 4 MHz and 8 MHz SU PPDU in short or long format, and of an S1G_1M PPDU except MCS10.
+It should be noted that the number of encoders is fixed to one for BCC (i.e. N_ES = 1), in S1G operation.
 A subset of these transmitter blocks consisting of the constellation mapper and CSD blocks, as well as the blocks to the right of, and including, the spatial mapping block, are also used to generate the STF and LTF fields in S1G_1M and S1G_SHORT, or the D-STF and D-LTF fields in S1G_LONG.
 This is illustrated in Figure 24-6 (Generation of LTF symbols) in subclause 24.3.8.2.1.3 (LTF definition) for the mentioned LTF fields.
 A similar set of transmit blocks is used to generate the mentioned STF fields.

 Figure 22-11 shows the transmitter blocks used to generate the LDPC encoded Data field of a 2 MHz, 4 MHz and 8 MHz SU PPDU in short or long format, and of an S1G_1M PPDU except MCS10.

-Figure 22-12, when there is only one BCC encoder (N_ES =1), shows the transmit process for generating the Data field of a 2 MHz, 4 MHz and 8 MHz MU PPDU in long format with BCC and/or LDPC encoding.
+Figure 22-12shows the transmit process for generating the Data field of a 2 MHz, 4 MHz and 8 MHz MU PPDU in long format with BCC and/or LDPC encoding.
+The number of encoders is fixed to one (i.e. N_ES = 1) for BCC in S1G operation.

-Figure 22-13, when there is only one BCC encoder (N_ES =1), and Figure 22-14 show the transmit process for generating the Data field of a 16 MHz SU PPDU in short or long format, with BCC and LDPC encoding, respectively.
+Figure 22-13and Figure 22-14 show the transmit process for generating the Data field of a 16 MHz SU PPDU in short or long format, with BCC and LDPC encoding, respectively.
+The number of encoders is fixed to one (i.e. N_ES = 1) for BCC in S1G operation.